kimadactyl/csi/_theme/age-friendly-cities/_old-moat.md

 **In 2012, the ‘Old Moat in an Age Friendly Manchester’ project was commissioned by Southway Housing Trust (a community based housing provider and social enterprise that owns and manages half of the stock in the area) in partnership with the Manchester City Council (MCC) ‘Age Friendly Manchester’ programme (AFM).**

-The ‘Old Moat in an Age Friendly Manchester’ project was undertaken by the Centre for Spatial Inclusion at the Manchester School of Architecture (cSI@MSA) working with the Manchester Institute for Collaborative Research into Ageing (MICRA).
+The ‘Old Moat in an Age Friendly Manchester’ project was undertaken by the Centre for PHASE at the Manchester School of Architecture, working with the Manchester Institute for Collaborative Research into Ageing (MICRA).
 It followed the research framework, conceptual principles and practical design guidance of the WHO AFCC programme, working with the local community to make the Old Moat neighbourhood more Age-friendly.

 #### Manchester